Mouse Antibody Structure

 - IgG2c and IgG2a detection: we offer the possibility to discriminate between IgG2a and IgG2c isotypes, which can be important for the selection of the optimal secondary antibody.
 In other test systems, IgG2c antibodies are often false identified as IgG2a.

-This video shows the test procedure of the Milenia Mouse-Isotyping Kit.
+The following Video shows the test procedure of the Milenia QuickLine Mouse Immunoglobulins Isotyping Kit.